 Apple’s Time Machine can consume all of the capacity of an external storage system without a simple way to set capacity limits.
 Utilizing Drobo Dashboard the new Drobo allows users to easily allocate a specific amount of capacity to be dedicated for backups and preserves the remaining pace for data storage.

 Expanding your storage capacity with a Drobo couldn’t be easier.
 There’s no long, risky process to add capacity to a Drobo – no need to go through the time consuming and complex administration of destroying your RAID sets and recreating with larger drives; and then finally restoring from your backup.
 When it’s time to add storage capacity to a Drobo, simply insert additional disk drives or replace the smallest disks with larger ones.
 The unique compact, carrier-less drive-bay design results in an attractive, efficient storage array that won’t dominate your valuable desk space.

 If you’re running low on space, the lights on the front of the Drobo 5D tell you exactly what to do.
 The innovative, user-friendly industrial design allows you to add or hot-swap larger capacity drives, without tools, on the fly, for storage expansion with zero downtime.
 Expand your capacity without missing a beat while safely storing and backing up all personal data with ease and peace of mind.
 It’s that simple!

-This latest generation of USB 3.0 offers 5Gbps high-performance connectivity and is backward compatible with any computer running qualified versions of Mac OS X or Windows.
+Drobo is the only storage array that offers Thunderbolt 2 AND USB 3.0.
+This latest generation of USB also offers high-performance connectivity and is backward compatible with any computer running qualified versions of Mac OS X or Windows.